 Let’s talk lift kits.
 Large or small, there’s a kit out there for everyone.
 Looking to squeeze in some larger tires?
 Lift it!
 Need some additional ground clearance?
 Lift it!
-Just wanna do it for the heck of it?
+Just want to do it for the heck of it?
 We’re here to tell you to lift it!
-But are lift kits really as straightforward as they seem?
+But are lift kits as straightforward as they seem?
 For the most part, yes.
 But there are details that you should understand before you settle on lifting your ride.
-You can consider this the lift kit 101 breakdowns to help you understand everything you need to know before committing to a lift kit.
+You can consider this the lift kit 101 breakdown to help you understand everything you need to know before committing to a lift kit.

 Pick Your Flavor

 Not all lift kits are created equally.
 That’s not to say that one is better than the other – it’s more like a variety of flavors.
 Sure, you like strawberry, but what about butter pecan?
 It really all comes down to what you use your truck for.
 There are three main types of lift kits: leveling, coil-overs, and dropdown.
 Each comes with its own set of lift specs – and price tag.